 This is not a necessity in most mutual separations.
 However, if you are in an abusive relationship and fear harm to you and your child, move out immediately to a safer place.
 Seek help from a Women’s Crisis Center and file a complaint with the local police.

-2. Study state laws
+2. Consult a lawyer regarding state laws

 The first thing one needs to do is check whether the state you reside in allows divorce while pregnant.
 This will help you develop a plan early and not be at a loss.
+Even if the state does not allow it, the process does take time.
+With good timing, you could be divorced right after the child is born.

 3. Find a good lawyer